onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-02-21-2025.md

 **Cycle Objective(s):**

 KR 1: Reduce the number of critical (potential loss of assets / P0) and high priority (P1) bugs experienced to an average of 1 per week on a 4-week rolling average.
- - Current (Feb 2): 6.75/week
+ - Current (Feb 2): 6.25/week
+ - Positive early signal: 2 bugs/week last week!

 **Done last sprint**

 **This sprint**

 - Focusing on resolving immediate customer problems in Flow Wallet Extension:
   - Token Display and Manipulation (6 issues in the past month)
-    - APAC team: Token Manipulation focus.
-    - PST team: Token Display focus.

   - UI / Profile Stability (4 issues in the past month)
   - Backups / Recovery / Security (3 issues in the past month)

+- Flow Wallet Extension:
+  - Release v2.7.3 - Fixes many customer problems in FT display/manipulation, app stability and more.
+  - Working on: UI Updates, NFT display/manipulation hardening

-- Flow Wallet iOS:
+- Flow Wallet iOS/Android:
-  - Focus on resolving some quick-win items: Copy fixes, Small UI tweaks, FTUE improvements.
+  - Continued focus on quick-win polish items: Copy fixes, UI tweaks, FTUE improvements.
+  - Targeting release early next week in advance of EthDenver

 **On Hold**